Top

 Dental milling

 In the process, the Cad-Cam software will create molds of ceramic or composite resin that closely resembles the tooth to restore.
-The first part involves taking a digital image of the tooth to prepare and the surrounding areas — a Dental digital scanner.
+The first part involves taking a digital image of the tooth and the surrounding areas — a Dental digital scanner.
 The image is then fed to the Cad software for adjustments and modifications.
-A visual restoration image creates after this.
+A visual restoration image is created after this.
 The image is then sent to the milling machines for creation.
-To correct monochromatic appearance, stains and glazes are fired to the milled mold.
+Stains and glazes are fired into the milled mold to correct the monochromatic appearance.

 Dental 3-D printing

-When it comes to dental 3-D printing, there are three technologies used – digital light processing, stereolithography, and material jetting.
+Regarding dental 3-D printing, three technologies are used: digital light processing, stereolithography, and material jetting.
 Each has its own set of pros and cons.
 Note that the quality of equipment used will influence the final product.

 We will begin with stereolithography printing.
-Here a laser beam is used on a vat of liquid resin.
-Some areas of the resin will be solidified hence helping to create the mold.
+Here, a laser beam is used on a vat of liquid resin.
+Some areas of the resin will be solidified, helping to create the mold.
 You can use this technology on a wide range of materials, and it provides the best finish of the three.
 Stereolithography printers are amongst the most affordable in-cab cam dentistry labs.

-Digital light processing uses a digital projector instead of a laser, but the process is similar to stereolithography.
-While you get a simple workflow with the DLP printers, they tend to be more expensive than stereolithography printers.
+Digital light processing uses a digital projector instead of a laser, similar to stereolithography.
+While you get a simple workflow with the DLP printers, they are more expensive than stereolithography printers.

-The technique used in material jetting is similar to your normal inkjet printer, but in this case, the liquid resin can use as opposed to ink.
-The material jetting are increasingly losing their popularity amongst dentists due to their high cost of production.
+The technique used in material jetting is similar to your standard inkjet printer, but the liquid resin can be used instead of ink in this case.
+Material jetting is increasingly losing its popularity amongst dentists due to its high cost of production.

 When selecting a 3D printer for your dental office to ensure that the printer delivers on accuracy, this may force you to spend extra for a quality printer.